Gootkit Loader Actively Targets Australian Healthcare Industry

 Given that technical solutions are updated as new attack methods are discovered, we recommend security teams to configure their security solutions and follow industry best practices.
 Moreover, if there is a gap between the trending tactics and the technical solutions due to timing, the security team's work, human observation, and decisions might be needed.

-Even if an organization’s security solutions are configured correctly, there might be instances when this is not enough to ward off threats.
-Malicious actors can deploy new and more advanced variants of the malware using techniques that can evade detection, so your organization’s security operations center (SOC) team and threat analysts should be able to effectively spot any malicious activity in your network to address it in a timely manner.
+Even if an organisation’s security solutions are configured correctly, there might be instances when this is not enough to ward off threats.
+Malicious actors can deploy new and more advanced variants of the malware using techniques that can evade detection, so your organisation’s security operations centre (SOC) team and threat analysts should be able to effectively spot any malicious activity in your network to address it in a timely manner.